Josepha Madigan

-Josepha Madigan (born 21 May 1970) is an Irish Fine Gael politician who has served as Minister of State for Special Education and Inclusion since July 2020.
-She has been a Teachta Dála (TD) for the Dublin Rathdown constituency since 2016.
-She previously served as Minister for Culture, Heritage, and the Gaeltacht from November 2017 to June 2020, and as Chair of the Committee on Budgetary Oversight from July 2017 to November 2017.
+Josepha Madigan (born 21 May 1970) is an Irish former Fine Gael politician who served as Minister of State for Special Education and Inclusion from July 2020 to March 2024.
+She served as a Teachta Dála (TD) for the Dublin Rathdown constituency from 2016 to 2024.
+She served as Minister for Culture, Heritage, and the Gaeltacht from November 2017 to June 2020, and as Chair of the Committee on Budgetary Oversight from July 2016 to November 2017.

 Early and personal life

 Madigan was born in Dublin in 1970.
 She attended Mount Anville Secondary School and Trinity College Dublin.
 She is married to Finbarr Hayes, and they have two children.
 Her father, Patrick Madigan, was a Fianna Fáil County Councillor in Dublin, her mother, Patricia Madigan, was a barrister who had a background in Fine Gael.
 She and her family live in Mount Merrion.
 Madigan is a survivor of sexual assault.

 Legal career

 Madigan is a qualified solicitor, who practised in family law for twenty years, prior to her election to Dáil Éireann.
-She is also certified as a mediator by the Mediators’ Institute of Ireland and is a previous Council member of the MII.
+She is also certified as a mediator by the Mediators' Institute of Ireland (MII) and is a previous Council member of the MII.
 She is a former Specialist Liaison Officer for Family Mediation in the MII.

-Madigan is the author of the first book in Ireland on mediation: "Appropriate Dispute Resolution in Ireland, a handbook for family lawyers and their clients" (Jordan Publishing, 2012).
+Madigan is the author of the first book in Ireland on mediation: Appropriate Dispute Resolution in Ireland, a handbook for family lawyers and their clients (Jordan Publishing, 2012).
 She has also self-published a novel called Negligent Behaviour.